tajemouti/first-capstone/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-This is my first Portfolio project ever.
+This is my first Capstone project ever.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partner [Titus](https://github.com/Titus-Kiplagat) ..
-I really appreciate your contribution..
+I would like to thank [Cindy Shin](https://www.behance.net/adagio07) for the original [Design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-This project is [MIT](/LICENSE) license.
+This project is [Creative Commons](/LICENSE) license.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>